api3dao/vitepress-docs/docs/explore/qrng/index.md

 which cannot generate random numbers.
 In such cases, random number generation (RNG) needs to be provided as an oracle service.

-There are are currently limited options to access entropy on-chain.
+There are currently limited options to access entropy on-chain.
 API3 Quantum Random Number Generator is a method of random number generation based on quantum phenomena.